Who values your property

 The Valuation of Land Act 1960 provides for a wide range of reasons for supplementary valuations.

-The supplementary value will reflect the property’s value as at 1 January 2021, which may not necessarily reflect the market value today.
+The supplementary value may not necessarily reflect the market value today.

 Objections to a valuation